morisUtokyo/uTR/test_public/README.md

     tmp/accuracy_time.xlsx

-summaries the accuracy and wall clock time. uTR outperformed RepeatMasker and TRF in terms of prediction accuracy, and this is especially true when mosaic TRs have three or more series of units.
+summaries the accuracy and wall clock time.
+In most cases, uTR outperformed RepeatMasker and TRF in terms of prediction accuracy, and this is especially true when mosaic TRs have three or more series of units.
 Prediction accuracy of uTR, RepeatMasker, and TRF tends to decrease as the sequencing error rate increases because sequencing errors obscure the original unit patterns and make prediction difficult.